ashwin9209/randomBackground/README.md

 I feel it's ideal for people who just need a quick background color and its corresponding hex code without breaking a sweat.

 Almost like, "Yeah!
-That color looks good, what's the hex code for it?".
+That color seems good, what's the hex code for it?".